konveyor/konveyor.github.io/content/blog/2025/kai-release-announcement/index.md

 - [**Konveyor AI: Supporting Application Modernization**](https://www.cncf.io/blog/2024/11/22/konveyor-ai-supporting-application-modernization/)

-We would like to thank the Konveyor community for their continued support, feedback, and encouragement.
+The Konveyor project maintainers would like to thank the community for their continued support, feedback, and encouragement.
 Huge shoutout to the contributors ([IDE extension](https://github.com/konveyor/editor-extensions/graphs/contributors), [backend](https://github.com/konveyor/kai/graphs/contributors)) who made this release possible.
 Thank you!

 If you’re interested in application modernization, AI-driven developer tools, or want to contribute to something exciting and community-led, [come join us](https://github.com/konveyor/community/blob/main/README.md)!